 If processing of materials is associated with the mining or dewatering, a water balance diagram combining these activities is preferred versus to separate water balances for each activity.

-Water needs associated with known variability in the ore body and known production schedules.

 Uses and losses must be listed including as applicable:

 Water used to wash the product.